AgostinoFerrara/IPSO-MAC/README.md

 any text editor) or to excel.IPS file.
 Read also the enclosed file
 'How to import data from excel'.

 Printer outputs are not anymore working.
-Despite all efforts,
-the original 80's sounds do not work under Mac compiled version,
+The original 80's sounds do not work under all Mac OSs.  =:-((
-and I had not still understud why.  =:-((

 In the install folder you'll also find the original paper with
 the use and the description of functions and program.
 It is